Being forced to stay inside has undoubtedly been taking a toll on all of us.

 Ayurveda focuses on balancing all parts of your health, from physical to emotional, and firmly believes that the foods you eat can dramatically affect how you feel from day to day.

 Ayurveda is largely about understanding the impact that our diet has on mind, body, and soul.
 That’s why learning more about this ancient approach to wellness can help improve mental clarity and focus, and many practitioners even report better sleep, concentration, and feelings of calm.

 This stems mostly from Ayurveda’s approach to nutrition, which is usually referred to as the ‘Sattvic’ diet.
 The Sattvic diet is centered around pure foods and holistic guidelines meant to nurture and support your highest self from within.

-An Ayurvedic diet is said to help naturally cleanse the system, both physically and emotionally, and promote a better energetic balance.
-Ayurveda promotes the use of certain healing herbs and foods that support increased well-being while also decreasing inflammation and toxins throughout the body.
+An Ayurvedic diet is believed to help naturally cleanse the system, both physically and emotionally, and promote a better energetic balance.
+Ayurveda promotes the use of certain healing herbs and foods that are said to support increased well-being while also decreasing toxins throughout the body.